maxgio92/notes/content/notes/wfind-retry.md

 ---
-Title: How I improved consistency in web crawling with Go
+Title: How I improved consistency in a Go web crawler with retry logics and tuning the HTTP client
 ---

 # Introduction